FEHA or EEO Complaint Threatening Your Company? We'll Help You Respond.

 FEHA / EEO Defense for Employers in California

-FEHA and EEO laws cover discrimination, harassment, retaliation, and accommodation obligations.
-Mishandled claims can damage your company’s reputation and finances.
+The California Fair Employment and Housing Act (FEHA) and federal EEO laws cover discrimination, harassment, retaliation, and accommodation obligations.
+FEHA applies to California employers with 5 or more employees for most protections, and to all employers regardless of size for harassment claims.
+Mishandled claims can damage your company's reputation and finances.

 Employers often face emotionally charged claims and complex deadlines.
 The key is to respond strategically, not reactively.